-Promoting the prevention of junk mail is a relatively inexpensive yet effective waste prevention activity as it is possible to quantify the results of a campaign by the number of residents that have joined a scheme or are displaying a junk mail sticker etc. This means that it is possible to understand the effect of communications and accurately measure the effectiveness of a campaign and use this information when directing future resources.
+Promoting the prevention of junk mail was a relatively inexpensive yet effective waste prevention activity as it was possible to quantify the results of a campaign by the number of residents that had joined a scheme or were displaying a junk mail sticker etc..
+This means that it is possible to understand the effect of communications and accurately measure the effectiveness of a campaign and use this information when directing future resources.